yandex-cloud/docs/en/query/sources-and-sinks/object-storage-write.md

     $data;
 ```

-For a list of supported formats and data compression algorithms, see [Write formats](formats.md#write).
+For a list of supported formats and data compression algorithms, see [{#T}](#write-formats).

-## Writing data using connections
+## Writing data using connections {#connection-write}

-Data is written using SQL statements and generally looks like this:
+It is convenient to write data using connections for prototyping and initial setup of data write operations.
+Before writing data to a bucket, create a [connection](object-storage.md#create_connection) to {{ objstorage-short-name }} and use the following SQL statement:

 ```sql
 INSERT INTO `<connection_name>`.`<bucket_path>`